✏️ Updated on 2nd September 2022

 Step 5 – Hang To Dry

-No Washing Machines
+1. No Washing Machines

-No Strong Detergents
+2. No Strong Detergents

-No Wax Scrubbing
+3. No Wax Scrubbing

 If like me you often come out from a session with a bit of surfboard wax stuck to your chest or knees, leave it there!
-It may not look the best but theres little point in scrubbing it off and possibly damaging the neoprene when it’ll just find its way back onto your suit after the next session.
+It may not look the best but there’s little point in scrubbing it off and possibly damaging the neoprene.
+Especially when it’ll just find its’ way back onto your wetsuit after the next session.

 I hope you found both the video and blog post useful, would be great to hear from you in the comments below if so.
-Would also be great to hear if you have any different methods or tips you use whilst washing your wetsuit we can share with the rest of the surfing community.
+Would also be great to hear if you have any different methods or tips you use whilst washing your wetsuit.